 Americans today are still highly concerned about the animal suffering, food safety violations and pollution caused by corporate meat, egg and dairy production.
 But factory farming lobbyists are pressuring state legislators nationwide to pass “ag-gag” laws aimed at intimidating and punishing the whistleblowers, investigators and journalists who are exposing these issues.

 What do ag-gag bills do?

-- Banning taking a photo or video of a factory farm without permission
+- Banning photos or videos of a factory farm taken without permission from the owner.

-- Essentially making it a crime for an investigator to get work at a factory farm
+- Making it a crime for an undercover investigator to get work at a factory farm.

 Who opposes anti-whistleblower bills?

-The Humane Society of the United States, the largest animal welfare organization in the nation, and more than 70 groups including civil liberties, public health, food safety, environmental, food justice, animal welfare, legal, workers' rights, journalism and First Amendment organizations strongly oppose anti-whistleblower bills.
+The Humane Society of the United States and more than 70 other nonprofit groups defending civil liberties, food safety, the environment, animal welfare, workers' rights and journalism strongly oppose anti-whistleblower ag-gag bills.

 Numerous newspapers have editorialized against ag-gag bills, including:

 - The Boston Globe